 The components of the compensation packages for the named executive officers of Vishay Intertechnology, as prescribed by their employment agreements, include base salary, commensurate with the roles and responsibility of the executives; annual performance-based bonuses; deferred compensation; and customary welfare and retirement benefits.
 The compensation committee also considers the award of extra-contractual equity-based compensation on a year-by-year basis.
 In making its compensation determinations, the compensation committee of Vishay Intertechnology reviews data on compensation practices of 47 public companies that are similar to Vishay Intertechnology in terms of revenues, number of employees, market capitalization, geographic location and/or scope of international operations, and that are found in the Fortune 1000 listing and the S&P MidCap 400 Index.
 These companies include several active in the semiconductor and electronic components industry, and others in different industries.
-While the Committee did not perform a quantitative benchmarking analysis, the Committee utilized all of the data from the 47 companies as guidelines for and to assess the reasonableness of its compensation practices for executives.
+While the Committee believes that its compensation practices for executives are generally in line with compensation practices at the 47 companies whose data it reviews, it did not perform a quantitative benchmarking analysis and did not set compensation within a specific range of such data.